epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmComponent is the Schema for the keycloak component API
+KeycloakRealmComponent is the Schema for the keycloak component API.

 <table>
     <thead>